 Pecan Baklava Pie is a fun twist on a classic!
 Giving it an airy, crispy, crunchy, sugary feel that’s a bit lighter than the original, but just as delicious!

 During the beloved Thanksgiving season, pecan pie is king!
+But pecan baklava pie might be even better!
 There are so many ways to make this ultra sweet yummy dessert.
 Even different parts of America have their own way they like it.
 Some people like it as more of a nutty pie, while others like it with more of that ooey, gooey sugary stuff that makes it more moist and chewy.
 I prefer the gooey stuff in a traditional pecan pie.
 But wait!…Pecan Baklava Pie is different!

 Let the pie building begin!